Joepolymath/Joepolymath/README.md

   <!-- scroll to bottom of the page of "https://codewhiteweb.cf" and find CONTACT ME -->

-⚡ Fun fact: I taught myself how to code, during the COVID 19 lockdown and I haved grown rapidly.
+⚡ Fun fact: I taught myself how to code, during the COVID 19 lockdown and I have grown rapidly.

 ## 🌐Socials